 The influence and proper treatment of electron densities together with grain ionization and recombination is still to be analyzed.
-Not only the charge of dust and PAHs but also the scattering properties are still in discussion Weingartner & Draine (2001).
-This may heavily influence the model output.
-It has been shown that the inclusion of back-scattering significantly increases the total photo-dissociation rate, e.g of H2, at the surface of the model cloud compared to calculations with pure forward scattering.
+Not only the charge of dust and PAHs but also the scattering properties are still in discussion (Weingartner & Draine, 2001).
+This heavily influences the model output, e.g. the inclusion of back-scattering significantly increases the total H_2 photo-dissociation rate at the surface of the model cloud compared to calculations with pure forward scattering.